pauldmccarthy/fsleyes/userdoc/display_space.rst

 - The coordinate system of a standard template such as MNI152 or Talairach space.
-- The coordinate system of the MRI scanner in which the image the image was acquired.
+- The coordinate system of the MRI scanner in which the image was acquired.

-While, in theory, you can store two independent transformations in a NIFTI image header, FSL generally sets both the ``qform`` and ``sform`` to the same transformation.
+While it is possible to store two independent transformations in a NIFTI image header, FSL generally sets both the ``qform`` and ``sform`` to be the same transformation.
 Therefore, throughout the FSLeyes source code and documentation, the terms ``qform`` and ``sform`` are typically interchangeable.